Leash: North Carolina

+Ohio

 Ohio law requires one to "keep the dog under the reasonable control of some person," but does not require a leash except for "any female dog … at any time the dog is in heat."
 There are additional provisions for "dangerous dogs" that have injured a person or killed another dog.

+Oregon

 Some Oregon counties and cities have leash ordinances that can be used to hold dog owners responsible for injuries resulting from their animal attacking or biting a person while running at large.
 These ordinances expand upon Oregon law, under which dog owners have limited responsibility for injuries caused by their dogs unless the owner was aware that the animal is abnormally dangerous.

+Pennsylvania

 Pennsylvania legislation states that dogs must be confined or firmly secured or reasonably controlled by a person, within the property of the owner.

+Tennessee

 Tennessee law prohibits dogs to run at large except in cases in which dogs are engaged in legal hunting or herding.

+West Virginia and Wisconsin

 West Virginia and Wisconsin are states that do not have a law that requires dogs to be leashed.
 Still, they do have laws that hold dog owners and keepers liable for all damages caused by dogs that are permitted to run at large.

 Different law applies to dangerous dogs and female dogs as in different states they are prohibited to run at large at all times.
 Also, in states such as Connecticut and Louisiana, guide dogs must also be leashed.